Walk-In Tub: Complete Guide For Safe Comfortable Bathing At Home

 Structural Considerations

-• Check floor strength (especially in older homes)
+• Check floor strength (especially important in older homes)

 • Ensure doorways can accommodate tub delivery